2 / 15

 Polish the Finish

 Many car owners confuse polishing with waxing.
 But they're separate steps.
 Polishing removes small surface imperfections and scratches and buffs the finish to a shine.
 Waxing adds more gloss and protects the finish from the elements.
 Most DIYers skip polishing because they don't want to invest the money for a polisher or the elbow grease for a hand polish.
 But polishing your vehicle's finish is the key to getting the best gloss (pros would never skip it).
 Apply a dollop of polish to the pad and wipe the pad across a 2 x 2-ft. area.
-Run the polisher at a slow speed to spread the compound over the entire area.
+Run the polisher at a slow speed to spread the compound over the entire area for the best car cleaner.
 Then boost the speed and let the polisher do the work for you.

 Get a Mirror Finish With Synthetic Wax